AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 ## Gitlab tips

-- In GitLab markup:
+- **Markup**.
+In GitLab markup:

   - `#3553` links to issue 3553
   - `!883` links to merge request 883

-- If you zoom your browser too much, stuff starts disappearing from the top menu bar; e.g. your picture and the settings linked to it.
+- **Zooming**.
+If you zoom your browser too much, stuff starts disappearing from the top menu bar; e.g. your picture and the settings linked to it.
 You have to zoom out.

-- For projects you care about (e.g. [ https://gitlab.haskell.org/ghc/ghc](https://gitlab.haskell.org/ghc/ghc)), click on "Watch" (there's a little bell icon) about four rows down from the top.
+- **Notifications**.
+For projects you care about (e.g. [ https://gitlab.haskell.org/ghc/ghc](https://gitlab.haskell.org/ghc/ghc)), click on "Watch" (there's a little bell icon) about four rows down from the top.
 Then you'll get notifications of what changes.

 - **From branch name to merge request**.
 Say you are on branch `wip/T16185`, and you know you (or someone) has submitted a MR based on that branch.
 How can you find the MR?